samyBadjoudj/ml-reco-books-python/README.md

-If we think features as vectors.
+If we think features as vectors and we want to reduce dimensions.
-Geometrically is the same as saying I want to project (x1,x2) onto (x4, x5).
+Geometrically is the same as saying I want to project (x1,x2,x3) onto (y4,y5).
 So the aim of PCA is trying find those vector without loosing information (=keeping high variance)

-Doing that will end up by computing eigen vectors, by first finding their eigen values, here is a method by using the Variance matrix.
+Doing that will end up by computing eigen vectors, by first finding their eigen values.

+Here is a method by using the Variance matrix.

 First we start by defining the variance of the projected data :